 These vastly different threats have something in common - the software code that powers our world.
 Just about everything we experience is driven by software, yet producing reliable and secure software is an enormous challenge.
 Applications are not only growing in size, they’re also becoming more complex and distributed across millions of devices and cloud and on-premises environments.

-This year, CA Veracode will be showcasing “The Art of Secure Code” at booth 852.
+This year, Veracode will be showcasing “The Art of Secure Code” at booth 852.
 Securing your digital assets requires a precise synergy between many different stakeholders.
 Making it all come together using development tools and security testing to strengthen the security of your software is like creating a work of art.
 Don’t miss the virtual reality to live illustrations taking place at our booth that make “The Art of Secure Code” come to life.
-In addition, we’ll be displaying our full suite of solutions, including our, Software Composition Analysis, CA Veracode Greenlight and newly revamped Dynamic Analysis.
+In addition, we’ll be displaying our full suite of solutions, including our, Software Composition Analysis, Veracode Static Analysis IDE Scan and newly revamped Dynamic Analysis.